Incoming Exchange Program

 In addition to the fees listed above, the following are estimated additional expenses for which incoming exchange students are responsible and for which they should budget:

-- Round-trip flights to New York City: varies depending on the student's home location; can range from US$400-US$1200
+- Round-trip flights to New York City: varies widely depending on the student's home location

 - Books & supplies: about US$600 per semester